sz3/libcimbar/DETAILS.md

 * `i`: the cell position
 * `bits`: the decoded bits for this decode
 * `distance`: the distance, or confidence, from the image hash when it selected a suitable symbol.
 Lower is better.
 * `drift`: an (x,y) offset that tracks local distortion for this decode.
-It is capped at 2px in all directions.
+It is capped at 7px in all directions.
 * `deinterleave(i)` will return the "real" bit index of the bits, based on our interleave scheme -- the reverse of the encoder.
 * `position_tracker.update()` here informs `next_decode()` which cells it should prioritize next.
 Imagine a priority_queue based on `distance`.
 * `error_correct(results)` will reassemble the file, if error correction succeeds.

 The reason for complexity is multi-fold:
 * we have to reverse the interleave, to reassemble the file contents in the right order
-* we also decode the cells out of order, because the image hash's `distance` metric is also a (inverted) *confidence* metric.
+* we *decode* the cells out of order, using the image hash's `distance` metric as a (inverted) *confidence* metric.
 To minimize errors, we want to decode cells we are more confident about before cells we are less confident about.
 * the distance/confidence is used in combination with `drift` -- an (x,y) offset -- that tracks the local distortion for upcoming decodes.
 When we have higher confidence in a cell, its drift is preferred.

 ### Reasons for errors